 Today I was asked if I thought things had really improved for those living with domestic violence.
 Are people reaching out to them or are we still turning our heads and pretending we don’t see it?

 I would have loved to say an unequivocally that things had improved, but at the moment I am unsure.

-Living in this world it is easy to to see things through a positive lens, because most of the people in my world dedicate much of their time in trying to bring about positive change.
+Living in this world it is easy to see things through a positive lens because most of the people in my world dedicate much of their time in trying to bring about positive change.
 Both on a large scale and in the lives of individuals impacted.